BL-Labs/BL-Flickr-1-Million-Images_Update-April-2020/README.md

 # The British Library's Flickr 1 Million Images Collection: Update April 2020
-PHP code used to download, store to MySQL and update the BL Flickr 1 Million Images Collection (records' title and description) using Flickr API
+PHP code used to download, store to MySQL (all the records' metadata) and update the [BL Flickr 1 Million Images Collection](https://www.flickr.com/photos/britishlibrary/) (records' title and description) using Flickr API

 ## Features / steps: